A Digital Nomad’s Guide to Berlin

 How to Stay Longer in Berlin

-Like me and many other digital nomads you might end up falling in love with Berlin and decide to stay longer term.
+Like many other digital nomads you might end up falling in love with Berlin and decide to stay longer term.

 On the other hand, Berlin was notorious in the past for high unemployment rates and low wages to go along with the cheap cost of living.
 That’s changing, as the German economy has been booming for years now and, thanks to the large tech industry, people with tech, product design or marketing skills won’t find it too difficult to find jobs that don’t require German fluency.
 You’ll find many of the jobs advertised on Berlin Startup Jobs.